MarioOrlando82/MarioOrlando82/README.md

 # 💫 About Me:
-I'm a Software Engineer at Bina Nusantara IT Division.
+I'm a Associate Software Engineer at Bina Nusantara IT Division.

 🔗: https://mario-orlando.vercel.app/